fondlykip/chicago_taxi_data/README.md

 # chicago_taxi_data
 A small POC Project to extract data from the Chicago Taxi Trips public data set and load it into a SQL and a NoSQL Database.

+## Accessing the Repo
+As it is configured as private, to clone this repo you will need to share an ssh public key with me.
+I will then add this to the repo to allow access.

+Instructions on how to create new keys can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

+With a new key created, copy the contents of the `<key-name>.pub` file to a text file and send it via email to liam.j.campbell@hotmail.co.uk

+# Project Overview
 This project implements the following Architecure:

 ![Solution Architecture](img/CTD_Architecture.jpg "Architectural Overview")